subhyde/React-Native-Toasted/README.md

-# Welcome to the React Native Toast
+# Welcome to React Native Burnt
 ## Hey! 🚀

 Thank you for exploring my interpretation and custom implementation of a React Native Toast component.
 My aim was to craft a toast that embodies a modern, minimalistic aesthetic, seamlessly incorporating animations (lotties) for a refined user experience.